najlabintnajeeb/FinFET-Circuit-Design/Module_1_Scaling_Beyond_CMOS/L9_BOEL_Innovations/README.md

 ---

-## Lecture Insights

-> 💡 **The gap fill problem drives the whole process evolution.** Dual → single damascene → subtractive is not about switching materials arbitrarily — each step is a direct response to the shrinking gap that makes the previous process unworkable.
+> **The gap fill problem drives the whole process evolution.** Dual → single damascene → subtractive is not about switching materials arbitrarily — each step is a direct response to the shrinking gap that makes the previous process unworkable.

-> 💡 **Removing the bottom barrier cuts via resistance by 50% with no dimensional change.** The blocking material process is a purely geometric fix — the same via, same copper, but the barrier no longer occupies the bottom cross-section.
+> **Removing the bottom barrier cuts via resistance by 50% with no dimensional change.** The blocking material process is a purely geometric fix — the same via, same copper, but the barrier no longer occupies the bottom cross-section.

-> 💡 **Ruthenium wins at scale, not in bulk.** Its bulk resistivity is worse than copper.
+> **Ruthenium wins at scale, not in bulk.** Its bulk resistivity is worse than copper.
 The advantage appears at narrow widths where copper's effective resistivity rises sharply and barriers consume the cross-section — ruthenium avoids both problems.

-> 💡 **BS-PDN doesn't improve one component — it restructures the whole power delivery path.** By cutting 17–18 resistive layers out of the power path, IR drop drops dramatically, front-side metal is freed for signals, and standard cells can shrink — all from one architectural change.
+> **BS-PDN doesn't improve one component — it restructures the whole power delivery path.** By cutting 17–18 resistive layers out of the power path, IR drop drops dramatically, front-side metal is freed for signals, and standard cells can shrink — all from one architectural change.

-> 💡 **"There is plenty of room everywhere."** Scaling is not limited to the transistor.
-There is room at the bottom (devices), in the interconnect (BOEL), and at the system level (3D integration, back-side delivery).

 ---